eth-brownie/brownie/docs/api.rst

     * ``address``: Address where the contract is deployed.
 Raises a ValueError if there is no bytecode at the address.
     * ``owner``: ``Account`` instance to set as the contract owner.
 If transactions to the contract do not specify a ``'from'`` value, they will be sent from this account.

+.. py:classmethod:: ContractDeployer.remove(address)

+    Removes a contract instance from the container.

 .. py:class:: Contract

     A deployed contract.
 This class allows you to call or send transactions to the contract.
-It is a sub-class of ``str``, so if given as a method argument it will be interpreted as the public address.

 .. py:attribute:: Contract.tx